 These spiced pecans have amazing flavor.
 First of all, toasted pecans on their own are phenomenal.
-Add in buuuuuuutter, brown sugar, cinnamon, cayenne, and a touch of dried orange peel and you’re pretty much in off-the-charts amazing flavor territory.
-I actually gave these all away to my neighbor because there was no doubt in my mind I would eat the entire pan.
-I made a good dent in it before I even photographed the nuts.
+Add in butter, brown sugar, cinnamon, cayenne, and a touch of dried orange peel and you’re pretty much in off-the-charts amazing flavor territory.

 - 1 teaspoon salt

 - 1 pound pecan halves (about 4 cups)

 - 4 tablespoons unsalted butter

 - 1/3 cup packed light brown sugar

 - Line a half sheet pan with parchment paper and set aside.

 - Mix the salt, cumin, cayenne, cinnamon and orange peel together in a small bowl and set aside.

 - Place the nuts in a medium skillet over medium heat.
 Cook, stirring nearly constantly, for 4 to 5 minutes until they start to brown and smell like they are toasting.

 - Add the butter and stir until melted.
 Add the spices and stir until combined.
 Add sugar and water, stirring until the mixture thickens and coats the nuts, approximately 2 to 3 minutes.